amowry/warbl/README.md

     > **Please note:** You may want to make a backup copy of this file before changing it.
 Changing it will affect all USB boards that you program with the IDE.
 The setting that we’re changing probably won’t make a difference in most cases, but it’s important to know this.

-    At the end of line 270, change the power consumption request to:
+    Find this line and change the power consumption request to 20:

         USB_CONFIG_POWER_MA(20)